bright/bright.github.io/_posts/2015-04-03-ios-layouts-for-web-developers-3-managing-appearance.md

 author: adam
 ---

-This is the third part of the “iOS layout for web developers” series.
+This is the third part of the [**iOS layouts for web developers** series](/ios-layouts-for-web-developers/).
 The [first part was about the controls](/ios-layouts-for-web-developers-1-basic-building-blocks/), the [second about its positioning](/ios-layouts-for-web-developers-2-control-positioning/).
 Now I’m going to tackle how to approach managing the controls appearance - something that we have CSS for in the web.

 CSS equivalent?
 ----